ducatrinh/eb-market/README.md

 ## Installation

 - Make sure you installed [Node.js](https://nodejs.org/en/download/) on your development machine.
 - Create a [Docker](https://www.docker.com) container to store your [PostgreSQL](https://www.postgresql.org) database.
-You can update the database configuration in the db.js file.
+You can update the database configuration in the *db.js* file.
 Create your local database by running

 ```
 > docker run -p 5432:5432 --name <name_of_your_database> -e POSTGRES_PASSWORD=<your_password> -d postgres
 ```
+- Replace the baseUrl value with your local database url in */client/src/actions/ads.js* and */client/src/actions/users.js* files with: *http://localhost:4000*
 - In the terminal, run

 ```